polhenarejos/acme_email/README.md

 The rest of the client is composed by three modules:

 1. Authenticator plugin: it performs the authentication task, generating the ACME response by using the `<token>` provided in the subject.
 Two authenticators are provided:
-   1. Interactive: it requires user intervention by pasting the token, copying the ACME response and replying to the ACME server via e-mail.
-   2. IMAP: it creates dynamic IMAP and SMTP clients for ACME message interception, token catching and automatic response to ACME server.
+   1. IMAP: it creates dynamic IMAP and SMTP clients for ACME message interception, token catching and automatic response to ACME server.
 No user intervention is needed.
+   2. Interactive: it requires user intervention by pasting the token, copying the ACME response and replying to the ACME server via e-mail. **This method is not recommended, as it does not performs any authentication check (such as DKIM or S/MIME).
+These checks MUST be carried out by the user manually.**
 2. Installation plugin: it generates the PKCS12 container with the private key and certificate.
 3. Challenges: it defines the EmailReply-00 challenge, described in the specification draft.

-Thanks to this, we are able to write on my own code and leave the Certbot code unmodified.
-Of course, if in a future Certbot supports "email" Identifier Type and ACME S/MIME challenges, all my words will be useless.
+Thanks to this, we are able to write on our own code and leave the Certbot code unmodified.
+Of course, if in a future Certbot supports "email" Identifier Type and ACME S/MIME challenges, all this repository will be useless.
 In the meantime, you can use it.

 ## License
-All the code in this repository is under GPLv3 license
+All the code in this repository is under GPLv3 license.

 ## About
 ACME E-mail S/MIME Client and ACME E-mail S/MIME Server are part of the [CASTLE Platform®](https://www.castle.cloud/ "CASTLE Platform®"), a platform of the [Centre Tecnològic de Telecomunicacions de Catalunya (CTTC)](https://www.cttc.es "CTTC").